Rebecca Grinter

 Rebecca Elizabeth "Beki" Grinter is a professor in the School of Interactive Computing in the College of Computing at the Georgia Institute of Technology (Georgia Tech).
 She is affiliated with the RIM@GT, the GVU Center and the Scheller College of Business.
 Grinter's research lies generally in the fields of human-computer interaction (HCI) and computer-supported cooperative work (CSCW).
 She has chaired and published papers in top-tier academic conferences in these fields.
 Her research and expert opinion on technology have also been reported in major news media sources.

-Biography

 Early life and education

 Grinter was born in Norwich, England, UK, and attended the City of Norwich School and Hethersett High School.
 She pursued undergraduate studies at the University of Leeds, graduating in 1991 with a B.Sc.
 (Hons) in Computer Science.
 Following this, Grinter received an EPSRC fellowship to study at the University of California, Irvine, where she earned a M.S.
 (1994) and a Ph.D.
 (1996), both in Information and Computer Science.
 As a graduate student, Grinter was influenced by David Parnas, whose work in software engineering spoke to Grinter's burgeoning interest in the relationship between humans and software.
 Grinter's dissertation, titled, "Understanding Dependencies: A Study of the Coordination Challenges in Software Development", was chaired by Jonathan Grudin.